 Valentine Printable Template

-You’re more than welcome to use your own template when making these.
-If you like the template we used, just pop in your name and email below to download this free printable.
+You’re more than welcome to use your own template when making these or your can download mine here.

 If you’re a busy parent and want to do fun crafts with your kids but find it challenging to research a craft and get all the supplies, consider Kiwi Crate craft kits.
 Once a month, they’ll send you a box with at least 2 crafts with ALL the materials you’ll need.
 All you need to do is to open up the box and have fun!